Quick Answer

 - Weak: "Patient has active Crohn's disease with chronic diarrhea."

-How to Coach Your Doctor
+How to Prepare for Your Practitioner Discussion

 - Prepare a functional summary in writing before the appointment, describing your daily limitations with concrete examples (time required, distance walked, frequency of episodes, etc.)